-No User ReviewsWrite a review

 Power & Run Time

-The dual-fuel technology of the Powermate PM4500DF allows for an output of 120V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 3,600W and a starting wattage of 4,500W.
-If propane-powered, it gives 3,240 rated watts and 4,180 starting watts.
+Thanks to its dual-fuel technology, the Powermate PM4500DF delivers 120V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 3,600W and a peak wattage of 4,500W.
+When propane-powered, it has 3,240 rated watts and 4,180 peak watts.

-The PM4500DF, with a fuel capacity of 5 gallons, reaches a run time of around 10.5 hours at 50% load utilizing gasoline (fuel consumption around 0.48 GPH).
-Alternatively, it can reach a run time of around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH) with propane.
+The running time of the PM4500DF, with its 5 gallons fuel capacity, can reach around 10.5 hours at 50% load on a full tank of gasoline (fuel consumption around 0.48 GPH).
+With propane, it can reach around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).

 Outlets

-This Powermate generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+While this Powermate generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.

 Portability